 I love this modern version of “if you can’t say something nice, don’t say anything at all“.
 No offense to Thumper, but the new version is shorter and easier for a very young child to understand.
 Brevity is beauty.

-Why it works: it’s punchy and even a young child can “get it”.
+Why it works: it’s punchy, pithy, and even a young child can “get it”.
 It’s easy to memorize, and you may even find your kids saying it to each other after a while!

-It also lets the child know that it’s ok to occasionally be in a bad mood or angry.
+It also lets the child know that it’s ok to be in a bad mood or angry.
 Anger isn’t evil, even moms get mad.
-(The Bible says, “Be agitated, but do not sin.
-Have your say in your heart upon your bed, and keep silent” Ps.
-4:4) The problem comes with spewing your angry or grumpy feelings all over everyone else.
+The problem comes with spewing your angry or grumpy feelings all over everyone else.

 “I have my reasons”